-3. Abstract Interpreter for \mathcal{D}{\forall}
+3. Abstract Interpreter for $\mathcal{D}{\forall}$

-This section presents the principal transfer functions for \mathcal{D}\forall , along with soundness and completeness proofs:
+This section presents the principal transfer functions for $\mathcal{D}{\forall}$ , along with soundness and completeness proofs:

 - The join function computes an over-approximation of the logical ∨ of two quantified abstract elements (essentially their union), which involves under-approximating the ∧ of their quantifier guards. - The assignment transfer function eliminates any references to the variable being assigned to.
 Then it adds a new equality representing the assignment.
-Variable elimination is handled by over-approximating ∃ quantifier elimination, which, in turn, re-
+Variable elimination is handled by over-approximating ∃ quantifier elimination, which, in turn, requires under-approximating ∀ quantifier elimination for quantifier guards. - Quantifier introduction uses templates to move facts from the environment into a new quantified fact.
+Quantifier merging combines the guards of two quantified facts with the same righthand sides.
+Guards are merged using an under-approximation of // - A widening step ensures termination of abstract interpretation.